narayana-3005/RAG-based-Financial-Analysis-Chatbot/README.md

 Model Integration:
 After the data is stored, the server forwards it to the model for processing.
 The model uses the stored data to generate context-specific, summarized responses tailored to financial queries

+# Cost Analysis:
+ Since we using GCP environment cost of resources are very low only application deployment server cost around 25$/months and for using efficient custom ChatGPT-4o fine tune model we require fined specific billing plan costing 5$/1M request hits.